Wp-Zhang/-Wp-Zhang-Wp-Zhang.github.io/content/posts/Collaborative Filtering.md

 ## Conclusion

 - One of the pros of Collaborative Filtering is that it only requires user-item interaction history as input.
-However, it's also one of the cons because it cannot utilize other item and user features.
+However, it's also one of the cons because it cannot utilize other items and user features.
 - Popular items are likely to be similar to a large number of items, while tail items are rarely recommended due to sparse interactive vectors.

 ---